Policies for Workload Identity Manager¶

 What's next?¶

-Now that you have created a policy, your next step is to create a service account that will allow the Firefly server to connect to the Venafi Control Plane using a specific configuration (that you will configure in a future step).
+Now that you have created a policy, your next step is to create a service account that will allow the Workload Identity Manager server to connect to the Venafi Control Plane using a specific configuration (that you will configure in a future step).
 However, before you can create a service account, you will need to create a team, if you haven't yet.

 What do you want to do?